 When you get there you can have a well-deserved coffee or beer from the little cafe inside (Open 10:30-17:30 and closed Sunday and Monday).
 When it is open you can also pay a small fee to see the fishermans’ exhibition and go up to the top of the middle tower.
 From there you have a panoramic view of the lagoons, the north of the island and also Lanzarote across the water.

 4. Chill and watch the sunsets

 This is probably one of the most popular things to do in El Cotillo.
 Being on the west coast, El Cotillo is ideally situated to take full advantage of some great sunsets.
 So find a seat outside a nice bar or restaurant, with a view of the sea, and chill with your favourite sun-downer to watch the show.

-Some suggestions are – Sottovento restaurant, Aguayre cafe by the new harbour, The Toston bar’s terrace in the old harbour.
+Some suggestions are – the Sottovento restaurant, Aguayre cafe by the new harbour and the Toston bar’s terrace in the old harbour.